 Students must complete a minimum of 140 credits to graduate.
 After the third year, each student is required to devote at least five weeks to the summer internship with an industrial firm prior to graduation.
-In the fourth year, each student is required to apply the knowledge, including economical and environmental analyses, gained from previous years to perform and analyze experiments and to work on supervised projects of specific chemical engineering significance over a two-course sequence.
-All chemical engineering students are required to take a comprehensive assessment examination during this capstone course sequence.
+In the fourth year, each student is required to apply the knowledge, including economic and environmental analyses, gained from previous years to perform and analyze experiments and to work on supervised projects of specific chemical engineering significance over a twocourse sequence.
+All chemical engineering students are required to take the Fundamentals of Engineering (FE) exam administered by the National Council of Examiners for Engineering and Surveying (NCEES) in the USA.
 Students are required to participate in several laboratory courses including organic chemistry, materials science, transport phenomena, unit operations and process control.